ssimicro/ssi-logger/README.md

 The general structure of a configuration file is an JSON object containing:

+* `messageMaxLength`: maximum message length.
+Any message longer than this limit is truncated to this limit.
+Default `8192`.
 * `censor`: an array of key field names to censor.
 * `transports`: a collection of `ssi-logger` transports to give `log.open()`.